Question 143: Dosing weight used for preparative regimen orders

 The total number of fractions multiplied by the dose per fraction must be equal to the total dose reported above.

-If the Pre-TED is being completed for a subsequent HCT, do not report therapy that was given to treat the recipient’s disease (between the previous and current planned HCTs) in the preparative regimen section.
+- If the Pre-TED (2400) Form is being completed for a subsequent infusion, do not report therapy that was given to treat the recipient’s disease (between the previous and current planned infusions) in the preparative regimen section.

-If there is a change to the chemotherapy preparative regimen (e.g., from busulfan + fludarabine to melphalan + fludarabine) after the Form 2400 has been submitted, return to the Pre-TED (2400) form and make this correction directly in FormsNet3SM to ensure that the chemotherapy reported reflects the actual chemotherapy regimen given.
+- Change in preparative regimen: If there is a change to the chemotherapy preparative regimen (e.g., from busulfan + fludarabine to melphalan + fludarabine) after the Pre-TED (2400) Form has been submitted, return to the form and make this correction directly in FormsNet3SM to ensure that the chemotherapy reported reflects the actual chemotherapy regimen given.

 Report the total dose of each drug as prescribed in the preparative regimen section of the HCT protocol.
 Do not report the prescribed daily dose.
 Report the drug doses to the nearest tenth.
 For paper submission, do not modify the number of boxes or include decimal values.
 The pharmacy record or Medication Administration Record (MAR) should be used for determining the date the drug was started.

-Report the dose units as either “mg/m2,” “mg/kg,” “AUC (mg x h/L),” “AUC (µmol x min/L),” or “CSS (ng/mL).”
 If the total prescribed dose is reported in a unit other than those listed, convert the dose to the appropriate unit.
-See the example below or consult with a transplant pharmacist for the appropriate conversion.
-If drug doses cannot be converted to the unit listed (e.g., Campath), leave the unit field blank, override the error (using “unable to answer”), and attach a copy of the source document to the Pre-TED using the attachment feature in FormsNet3.
+If drug doses cannot be converted to the unit listed, leave the unit field blank, override the error (using “unable to answer”), and attach a copy of the source document to the Pre-TED (2400) Form using the attachment feature in FormsNet3SM.

 A common example of this situation occurs in the use of busulfan.
 When pharmacokinetic (pK) testing is performed, the ordered busulfan dose can be calculated from either the AUC dose or daily AUC.
 If an AUC dose is documented, this can be multiplied by the number of ordered doses in order to calculate the ordered busulfan dose.
 When a daily AUC is documented, this can be multiplied by the number of days in order to calculate the ordered busulfan dose.
 See the example below for more information.